john-yohan-park/Python-Variable-and-Function-Printer/README.md

 # Python-Variable-and-Function-Printer
 Ever wanted to...
 1. print a python variable along with its variable name?
-2. Ever wanted to measure the runtime performance of your function implementation?
+2. measure the runtime performance of your function implementation?

 Well you've come to the right place!